 It isn’t complicated to boost your house’s air quality.
 Here are a couple of recommendations from Harvard Medical School:

 Frequently cleaning and washing surfaces that attract allergens, such as furniture, carpet and bedding, will help cut down on dust, dust mites and pet dander in your house.

 2. Routinely Change Your Air Filter

 This important filter keeps your home comfy and air healthy.
 How often you should change your air filter depends on the type of filter you install.
 Flat filters should be changed each month, while pleated filters should be replaced every three months.
 If you’re not sure if your filter should be changed, remove it and angle it to the light.
 Replace it if you can’t see light through it.

 If someone in your household deals with allergies or asthma, we recommend choosing a filter with a greater MERV rating.
 The greater the number this is, the better your filter is at getting rid of contaminants.

 3. Maximize Natural Ventilation

 Keep fresh air circulating by opening windows whenever it’s warm enough.
 We also suggest running exhaust fans in your bathroom and kitchen frequently to eliminate pollutants and draw in more fresh air.

 4. Talk with Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a fix to help your loved ones breathe more easily.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a fix to help your loved ones breathe more easily.
 We’ll help you select the right option during your free home comfort assessment.
 Contact us at 561-629-1826 to schedule yours now!